 - Open the Package.appxmanifest in Code mode (right-click and choose View Code) for the headless app and modify the following:

-- Add the attribute Executable=”<Filename of .exe copied to project>.exe” to the element Application
+- If you are using VS 2015 add the attribute Executable=”<Filename of .exe copied to project>.exe” to the element Application

 - Add the attribute EntryPoint=”<Namespace of Blank XAML project>.App” to the element Application

 - Remove the AppListEntry attribute from the element uap:VisualElements

 With the app submission created the next step is to package the UWP app and upload to the app submission in Windows Dev Center.
 For IoT Core it is important to set Generate app bundle to Never.
 This will allow the Windows Dev Center to generate the correct package for preinstall on IoT Core.

 Submit the submission to being the certification process.
 The certification process usually will take 24-48hrs after which the app will either be immediately published or available to publish based on the publishing option chosen when creating your submission.

 Now that an app has been published to the Universal Store the app has a store signed version that can be used to preinstall the app on devices.